Silk Threadwrapping Flower Apprentice

 *All conversations published have gained the consent of speakers.

 Dayu (her alias) was one of the very first intangible cultural heritage artists I met.
-I was astounded by her art form, Chanhua, or Silk Threadwrapping flower, which requires hours of dedication to wrapping silk threads around a metal frame to create three-dimensional paintings.
+I was astounded by her art form, Chanhua, or Silk Threadwrapping Flower, which requires hours of dedication to wrapping silk threads around a metal frame to create three-dimensional paintings.
 She is an enthusiast-turned-apprentice whose intangible cultural heritage story is similar to many of her peers—worrying about her dying craft and its lack of a market.
 Dayu’s story is a bit different, though: she introduces me to her and her peers’ efforts to modernize this art form.

 Traditional threadwrapping flower, by artist Guofen Zeng